Sales journal

 Sales journal with sales tax payable column

-The sales journal given above shows that the seller is collecting sales tax @ 2% on all goods sold to customers.
-The posting of this sales journal will be similar to the posting explained in the above example.
+The sales journal given above shows that the seller is collecting sales tax at 2% on all goods sold to customers.
+The posting of this sales journal will be similar to that explained in the above example.

-A sales tax payable account is opened in general ledger and the total of sales taxes payable column is credited to that account at the end of each month or another appropriate period.
+A sales tax payable account is opened in the general ledger, and the total of the sales tax payable column is credited to that account at the end of each month or another appropriate period.

 Help us grow by sharing our content